LearnOnDemandSystems/docs/lod/activities.md

 1. [] Ensure the button next to **Enable Scoring** is not enabled, to disable scoring features.

-1. [] Click **New Question** to get started.
+1. [] Click **New Question**.

 ![](../lod/images/new-question-scoring-disabled-window.png)

-- **Text**: This is where the question is entered
+- **Text**: This is where the question is entered.
+This will also be the text that is displayed in the Edit Activities menu.

 - **Format**: the format can be changed by clicking the drop-down menu.
 Format options include:
     - Multiple choice, single answer:
-    - Multiple choice, multiple answer:
+    - Multiple choice, multiple answer
-    - Short answer, exact match:
+    - Short answer, exact match
-    - Short answer, regex match:
+    - Short answer, regex match

-- **Answer**: the answer to a Short answer question. **This option is not available for multiple choice questions**.
+- **Answer**: the answer to a Short answer question. **This field will look different when using multiple choice questions**.

 - **Case-sensitive**: enables case-sensitivity on the students answer to short answer questions. **This option is not available for multiple choice questions**.

-- **On-Demand Evaluation**: enables a button that the user can click to check their answer to a question, or to score their answer if Activities are set to be scored.
+- **On-Demand Evaluation**: enables a button that the user can click to check their answer to a question in the lab, or to score their answer if Activities are set to be scored.

 - **Allow retries**: allows the user to retry a question if they enter or select an incorrect answer.
 This option is not available when On-Demand Evaluation is disabled.